Explore

 Fermented milk products similar to filmjölk were likely consumed in Scandinavia during the Viking Age, when natural fermentation helped preserve fresh milk.
 By the early 20th century, production was industrialized—first by Mjölkcentralen in 1931—making filmjölk a staple across Sweden’s households.

-Today, millions of liters of filmjölk are consumed annually in Sweden, making it one of Sweden’s most recognizable dairy traditions.
+Today, millions of liters of filmjölk are consumed annually across Sweden, making it one of Sweden’s most recognizable dairy traditions.

 Filmjölk is often compared to yogurt or kefir, but each fermented dairy product has its own character, cultures, and texture.